Gizra/drupal-starter/README.md

     # Run a single method from a test file.
     ddev phpunit --filter testHomepageCache web/modules/custom/server_general/tests/src/ExistingSite/ServerGeneralHomepageTest.php

+We also have capability to write tests which run on a headless chrome browser with Javascript capabilities.
+See `Drupal\Tests\server_general\ExistingSite\ServerGeneralSelenium2TestBase` for the test base, and `Drupal\Tests\server_general\ExistingSite\ServerGeneralHomepageTest` for the example implementation.
+By extending the above base class you can also take screenshots using the `takeScreenshot()` method.
+This captures, and saves the screenshot in `/web/sites/simpletest/screenshots`.
+Please note that you should not leave calls to `takeScreenshot` in the codebase, this is meant only for local debugging purposes.

 ## Deploy to Pantheon

 ### Pantheon Setup